Kashif-Saleem-Ghuman/LeaderBoard-by-Kashif/README.md

 - Open the command prompt/terminal and navigate to the created directory.

-- On the terminal run this command git clone https://github.com/Kashif-Saleem-Ghuman/To-do-list-by-Kashif.git.
+- On the terminal run this command git clone https://github.com/Kashif-Saleem-Ghuman/LeaderBoard-by-Kashif.git.

-- Go to the repository folder using command prompt cdTo-do-list-by-Kashif.git.
+- Go to the repository folder using command prompt cdTo-LeaderBoard-by-Kashif.

 - Make sure to intall linters using this link: https://github.com/microverseinc/linters-config.